hortonworks/cloudbreak/docs/aws.md

 ### Next steps

 Once Cloudbreak is up and running you should check out the [prerequisites](aws_pre_prov.md) needed to create AWS clusters with Cloudbreak.
+Besides these you can check out some useful [configurations for Cloudbreak deployer](configuration.md).